 One of the concerns of fa'asinomaga is how a text tells and shows the world encoded in the text as a local place, and how the text presents the local people of that place.
-In this subsection, the opening and closing signs of Matt 4:12-25 are interpreted as an inclusio that indicate Galilee as the local place, and the characters of Jesus and the crowd are people belonging to that place.8
+In this subsection, the opening and closing signs of Matt 4:12-25 are and the Matthean Discipleship," 58-75; Howell, Matthew's Inclusive Story: A Study in the Narrative Rhetoric, 53.

+interpreted as an inclusio that indicate Galilee as the local place, and the characters of Jesus and the crowd are people belonging to that place.